ISP2024/git-commands/README.md

     ```
     unformatted text
     ```
 > - leave 4 spaces at start of the line.
-The text on the line must **not** "look like" a Markdown numbered or bulleted item (if it does, Markdown will format it as a nested list item).
+The text on the line must **not** "look like" a Markdown numbered or bulleted item.

 ## Using Git